elkeyy/Computer-Troubleshoot-using-Command-Prompt/README.md

 #### Here's how to use it:
 1. Find the cmd prompt.
 2. **Run as Administrator** to have the necessary permissions.
-3. Type
-ipconfig
- and hit Enter.
+3. Type ```ipconfig``` and hit Enter.

 #### **Key Options:**
 - **ipconfig /all**: Displays detailed information about all network interfaces.
 - **ipconfig /release**: Releases the current IP address.
 - **ipconfig /renew**: Renews the IP address from the DHCP server.
-- **ipconfig /displaydns**: Displays the contents of DNS cache.
+- **ipconfig /displaydns**: Displays the contents of DNS cache, it holds all the recently domain names and their IP Addresses.
-- **ipconfig /flushdns**: Clears the DNS resolver cache.
+- **ipconfig /flushdns**: Clears the DNS resolver cache, which can help with connectivity issues.

 Using ipconfig, you can quickly identify connectivity problems, ensure your network settings are correct, and refresh your connection.